A toddler at a table pushing both arms into the sleeves of a loose T-shirt while a grown-up points to the sleeve openings.

 Step 01

-Lay the loose T-shirt face down on a table or other flat raised surface with the bottom edge closest to your child.
+Lay a loose T-shirt face down on a table with the bottom opening closest to your child and the neck and sleeves farthest away.

 Step 02